 Macs, on the other hand, provide a powerful computer system straight out of the box, but at a cost.
 Apple computers have progressed over the last couple of decades at an impressive rate, with advanced technologies and more software compatibility than the PC could dream of.

-With the exception of the Mac Pro, the major downside of a Mac is the lack of option to expand.
+Except for the Mac Pro, the major downside of a Mac is the lack of options to expand.